BlackWhiteYoshi/Blazor.TSRuntime/README.md

 ## Release Notes

 - 0.0.1
-  First version.
-Includes all basic functionalities for generating TSRuntime.
+  - first version, includes all basic functionalities for generating TSRuntime
 - 0.1
-  Improved declaration path: Instead of one include string, an array of objects { "include": string, "excludes": string[], "file module path": string } is now supported.
+  - improved declaration path: Instead of one include string, an array of objects { "include": string, "excludes": string[], "file module path": string } is now supported
 - 0.2
-  Optional parameters and default parameter values are now supported.
+  - optional parameters and default parameter values are now supported
 - 0.3
-  Breaking changes: changed config keys, defaults and properties in Config, changed Config.FromJson(string json) to new Config(string json).
+  - breaking changes: changed config keys, defaults and properties in Config, changed Config.FromJson(string json) to new Config(string json)
-  Added key "generate on save" and "action name" keys to config.
+  - added key "generate on save" and "action name" keys to config
 - 0.4
-  Module grouping is now supported.
-Small breaking change: A namespace that contains IServiceCollection is required when serviceExtension is enabled and namespace *Microsoft.Extensions.DependencyInjection* was added to the defaults.
+  - module grouping is now supported
+  - small breaking change: A namespace that contains IServiceCollection is required when serviceExtension is enabled and namespace *Microsoft.Extensions.DependencyInjection* was added to the defaults
 - 0.5
-  Generics in type map is now supported.
+  - generics in type map is now supported
 - 0.6
   huge Refactoring, many breaking changes:
   - renamed the project, repository and NuGet package to "Blazor.TSRuntime" (before it was "TSRuntime")
-  - dropped *Programmatically Usage* and *Visual Studio Extension*, only *Source Generator* will be continued -> reduced project structure to 2 projects.
+  - dropped *Programmatically Usage* and *Visual Studio Extension*, only *Source Generator* will be continued -> reduced project structure to 2 projects
   - changed ISourceGenerator to IIncrementalGenerator
     - *tsconfig.tsruntime.json* can now be named *\*.tsruntime.json*
     - .d.ts-files must be added with *&lt;AdditionalFiles Include="\*\*\\\*.d.ts" /&gt;*